janoschp/simple_speed_dial/README.md

           });
         },
       ),
-      //  Your other SpeeDialChildren go here.
+      //  Your other SpeedDialChildren go here.
     ],
   ),
 );